 Deodorant exists in virtually every single one of our makeup bags and medicine cabinets.
 The problem is thatconventional deodorants and anti-perspirants commonly contain some toxic ingredients like aluminum, parabens, and triclosan.

 Aluminum, frequently used in antiperspirants, can cause genomic instability, meaning it can increase our cells’ tendency to mutate; mutations can increase the chance of tumor growth.
 Parabens, which are commonly used as preservatives, are hormone impersonators, mimicking estrogen in the body, and are linked to breast cancer.

 Finally, triclosan, an antibacterial chemical, is associated with increased risk of breast cancer, and is an endocrine disruptor, meaning it can mimic hormones or interfere with hormonal signaling.

-Make the Resolution: Instead of using a conventional deodorant with these ingredients, try our MADE SAFE certified favorites from Neal’s Yard Remedies.
+Make the Resolution: Instead of using a conventional deodorant with these ingredients, try a MADE SAFE certified product.

 Give your feminine care routine an overhaul.
 Period.

 Because feminine care products are meant to be used for several days at a time on a monthly basis, and come in contact with the most sensitive part of women’s bodies, it is crucial to choose nontoxic products.
 However, most feminine care products contain toxic ingredients.
 Many are scented, containing common fragrance ingredients, allergens, and hormone disrupting synthetic musks and phthalates.
 Absorbent materials in pads are often bleached with chlorine, a process that creates dioxins and furans, which are linked to cancer, endocrine disruption, and reproductive toxicity.